Ibrahim-Azhar77/uses-of-keyboard/README.md

 4️⃣ System Navigation: Use shortcut keys for faster access to apps and settings. ⚡

 5️⃣ Media & Volume Control: Play, pause, or adjust volume without touching your mouse. 🎵

+🎹 Curious about how a keyboard is more than just typing?
+Discover its amazing uses here 👉 https://computerguideonline.com/uses-of-keyboard/ 🚀